On the Stability of Expressive Positional Encodings for Graphs: Experimental details and Additional Results

 \subsection{Other training details}

-We use Adam optimizer with an initial learning rate 0.001 and 500 warm-up steps.
+We use Adam optimizer with an initial learning rate 0.001 and 100 warm-up steps.
 We adopt a linear decay learning rate scheduler.
-Batch size is 128 for ZINC, Alchemy and substructures counting, 256 for ZINC-full and 64 for DrugOOD.
+Batch size is 128 for ZINC, Alchemy and substructures counting, 64 for DrugOOD.